 Agriculture Fund (NAAF) to develop a consortium for comprehensive applied research in Native food systems and agriculture.
-Participants in a Native Agriculture Research viability of all agriculture.
+Participants in a Native Agriculture Research Consortium will then be able to collectively engage multiple areas of contemporary viability of all agriculture.
 Suggested topical areas include soil health and conservation; water conservation; food safety; emerging animal and plant health and diseases; human health and nutrition; Indian land tenure; Federal Indian law and policy.
 In addition to key applied research programming, a bridge program that will ensure the next generation of